peterleimbach/peterleimbach.github.io/docs/cycling-with-AAPS.md

     If you ignore this rule, you can still go cycling, but it will be much more difficult to keep your blood sugar levels in balance, so it is better to save this for later tests after several successful simple tests.

 As you should know from the diabetes training courses, you should reduce the basal rate during exercise.
 The factor is individual.
-I have found a value of 50% in tests to be suitable for me.
+I have found a value of 50% in tests to be suitable for me for moderate cycling.

 In AAPS, you should therefore change your profile to 50% before exercise and keep it active until the end of exercise.
 Some people even do it a certain amount of time before, e.g. 1 hour.
 Unfortunately, the pre-run is also individual.
 We will come to the post-run later.

+!!! note "adapation of percentage depending on kind of activity"

+    If I ride a more demanding lap, I reduce the percentage further.
+The same applies if I'm riding at a more moderate pace, e.g. on a trip out for ice cream with the family.

 You should use two carbohydrates during exercise.